The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 They cared about the Word!
 The word liberates people.
 Gives all of us not just leaders a real playbook, above all the political-religious machinations of the Nicolaitans of Revelation 2,6 and 15, that are used to so efficiently dominate God's people, past present and future.

-Before we go on, keep in mind- the western church based in Rome, now is in a competition with the Eastern church in Constantinople, "New Rome" issued this Nicene creed.
+Before we go on, keep in mind- the western church based in Rome, now is in a competition with the Eastern church in Constantinople, the "New Rome" which issued this Nicene creed.
 Religious competition and the politics learned and dictated by Constantine therefore and thereafter went on to influence the dogmatic pronouncements of Rome, the primacy of Rome, the Petrine office, so called apostolic succcession, the trinity that are to come later in the century.

 This political and religious competition and the dogmatism and politics that came out of it, this Nicolaitanism in practice, leaves both leader and laity ignorant of the biblical nature of the church and the service offices of Ephesians 4,11, and while such Nicolaitanism makes for way easier church and empire management, the risk to the salvation of God's blood bought people is clearly not worth any such risk.